Suchi0506/HousePricePrediction_ML/README.md

 2. Visuaizations done to check for outliers, correlation among the features, plotted bar plots, scatter plots, pie charts etc.
 3. Applied one hot encoding, Standardization, Cheked for multi collinearity, applied VIF, PCA
 4. The following models are covered in this:
-   a) Linear Regression
+   1. Linear Regression

-   b) Decision Tree Regressor
+   2. Decision Tree Regressor
-   c) Support Vector Regressor (SVR)
+   3. Support Vector Regressor (SVR)
-   d) K-Nearest Neighbors (KNN) Regressor
+   4. K-Nearest Neighbors (KNN) Regressor
-   e) Random Forest Regressor
+   5. Random Forest Regressor
-   f) Gradient Boosting Regressor
+   6. Gradient Boosting Regressor
    Also each model are evaluated using R², RMSE, MSE, MAE metrics.
 6. Checked for overfitting and Regularization techniques are applied.